|

 “negligence” on the part of the institutions.

-It is important to note that universities do not, for the
+It is important to note that universities do not,

-like electricity for laboratories, but the researchers themselves
+basics like electricity for laboratories, but the

-their studies.
-This funding is used to pay the salaries of
+needed to support their studies.
+This funding is

-the research staff as well as to pay for equipment, computers,
+used to pay the salaries of the research staff as well as

-copiers, paper, printer ink, books, journal subscriptions,
+to pay for equipment, computers, copiers, paper, printer ink,

-society memberships, travel for academic conferences, etc.,
+for academic conferences, etc., etc., etc. Researchers

-grants offered by--in the US--the federal government
+the US--the federal government or certain private organizations.

-or certain private organizations.
-Rarely, funding is provided
+Rarely, funding is provided by generous individuals interested

-by generous individuals interested in certain types of research.
+in certain types of research.
+Usually, however, individual

-the university infrastructure (for example, new buildings)
+(for example, new buildings) than actual research studies.

-close to half of the acquired funding regardless of its source
+In addition, at a university, close to half of the acquired

-goes to the institution for overhead costs and does not directly
+overhead costs and does not directly support research.

 This paradigm--again, at least in the US--forces